leonelquinteros/bakerycms/README.md

 Contribute
 ----------

-- Use and test the lib.
+- Use and test the CMS and/or libraries included.
+- Implement new web applications based on Bakery CMS.
 - Report issues/bugs/comments/suggestions on Github
 - Send me your pull requests with descriptions of modifications/new features